 To further enhance this, they also troubleshoot complex technical problems and work collaboratively with cross-functional teams to resolve them.
 These skills help them ensure that the platform remains stable, reliable, and meets users' needs.

 However, factors such as location and experience can affect this number.
-Here are some other 2023 salary reports:
+For example, here are some other 2024 salary reports:

-(Check out more salaries for IT roles plus IT spending forecasts.)
+(Related reading: salaries for IT roles and IT spending forecasts.)

 The platform engineer role is a critical one, and it's essential to understand how this role can help your company grow.
-If you're interested in becoming a platform engineer, here are some tips:
+To begin with, if you're interested in becoming a platform engineer, here are some tips:

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.